 EDITS Protocol 3 – Validation of Performance Improvement Projects - new section 8 – added reference for culturally and linguistically appropriate services

 C. Are the interventions culturally and linguistically appropriate?
 For example, a mailing in English at 12th grade level to members of a predominately Chinese language population would not be appropriate.
+More information on culturally and linguistically appropriate services may be found at the following website: http://minorityhealth.hhs.gov/templates/browse.aspx?lvl=2&lvlID=15.

-EDIT Protocol 4 – Validation of Encounter Data - clarified language that 75% match applies to any EQR Protocol activityWhile the validation of encounter data is voluntary, CMS strongly encourages States to contract with EQROs to implement this protocol at the 75 percent Federal match rate.
+EDIT Protocol 4 – Validation of Encounter Data - clarified language that 75% match applies to any EQR Protocol activity

+States may contract with EQROs for mandatory or voluntary activities at the 75 percent Federal match rate.
+While the validation of encounter data is voluntary, CMS strongly encourages States to contract with EQROs to implement this particular protocol at the 75 percent Federal match rate due to the need for overall valid and reliable encounter data as part of any State quality improvement efforts.

 EDIT Protocol 5 – Validation and Implementation of Surveys - adding concluding recommendation that States contract with EQROs to include results of HIT/EHR initiatives in annual EQR technical reports

+In order to learn from and share State experiences with emerging HIT and EHR initiatives that can impact reporting of performance measure and performance improvement project outcomes, CMS strongly encourages States to contract with EQROs to include results of State HIT and EHR initiatives in annual EQR reports.
+This may include successful implementation of health information exchange with other State agencies to improve data source collection efforts for performance measures or performance improvement projects.
+Similarly, including lessons learned from challenging or unsuccessful HIT initiatives are just as informative to Federal and other State partners, and may be a valuable source of information to be included in the Annual Secretary’s Report on Quality published each September.

 EDIT Protocol 7 - Implementation of Performance Improvement Projects – added clarification to the introduction on purpose and options for working with EQROs for this voluntary protocol

 The purpose of this protocol is to provide guidance to EQROs conducting optional Performance Improvement Projects (PIPs) for the State.
 Federal regulations at 42 C.F.R. § 438.240(d) require MCOs to conduct a PIP, which must be validated by an EQR using Protocol 3: Validating Performance Improvement Projects.
 States may also chose to have the EQRO conduct additional PIPs to assess and improve processes and outcomes of care provided by MCOs in the State.
+Study topics can align with Federal initiatives such as Partnership for Patients or the Million Hearts Campaign.
+States also have the option to have the EQRO provide technical assistance on study or analytic methodologies to support MCO efforts in this area.
+It is also recommended that study questions consider the three aims of the National Quality Strategy:

+Better care for patients and families,

+Improved health for communities and populations, and

+Affordable health care.

 EDIT Protocol 7 – Implementation of Performance Improvement Projects - revised ordering of activities 3 and 4, 7 and 8, to compliment changes made to Protocol 3 on Validation of Performance Improvement Projects.
 Table of contents revised accordingly.